bamberjp/dmwsphp/README.md

 # DMWSPHP
 DMWS-PHP is a library that aims to simplify the use of the Digital Measures Web Services Platform for PHP Developers.
-This project is currently under development and can not perform all available operations available via the REST API.
+This project is currently under development and can not perform all operations available via the REST API.

 Project sponsored by the Feliciano School of Business.